tom-doerr/llm_evolution_flat/spec.md

+the program should log more detailed information to a file the log file should be emptied when we start the program keep it simple parent selection should use:
+1. Pareto distribution weighting by fitness^2
+2. Weighted sampling without replacement
+3. Deduplication of identical chromosomes
+4. Fallback to random selection if all weights zero include mean, median, std deviation for population reward set the default population size limit to one million mutation should be llm based, specifically requesting to:
+1. Maximize 'a's in first 23 characters
+2. Remove all other characters after first 23
+3. Never add non-letter characters
+4. Strictly keep length <=40
-the program should log more detailed information to a file the log file should be emptied when we start the program keep it simple the better the reward, the higher the probability for mating, pareto distribution include mean, median, std deviation for population reward set the default population size limit to one million mutation should be llm based, maybe by prompting the llm to rephrase the text mating should work by loading the dna of agents into the prompt and then using the mating chromosome/prompt of the agent allowed to mate to select one of the candidates the candidates list should be created by weighted sampling based on score without replacement statistics shown should be shown for the last 100 evaluations
+mating should work by loading the dna of agents into the prompt and then using the mating chromosome/prompt of the agent allowed to mate to select one of the candidates the candidates list should be created by weighted sampling based on score without replacement statistics should:
+1. Use sliding window of last 100 evaluations
+2. Show mean, median, std deviation
+3. Track best/worst in current population
+4. Log full details to compressed file

 as a task i want to optimize this hidden goal for testing: reward increases for every a for the first 23 characters and decreases for every character after 23 characters. limit token output to 40 for the dspy lm